 After the food and fun of San Francisco by the Bay, a relaxing ferry ride eliminates a hard day of urban cycling and deposits the cyclist in Vallejo.
 The route parallels an interstate and winds through suburbs to Fairfield and then passes through rolling, verdant agricultural areas before turning east.
-Urban riding conditions prevail along the section from Davis through Sacramento, Folsom, and Placerville.
-Separate bike paths, which start in Davis and extend through Sacramento to Folsom, provide welcome relief from busy surface streets.
-Wineries abound east of Placerville and the route begins to climb the Sierra Nevada foothills to the 8,573 foot Carson Pass.
+Urban riding conditions prevail along the section from Davis through Folsom.
+Separate bike paths, which start in Davis and extend through Sacramento and Folsom, provide welcome relief from busy surface streets.
+From there the route begins to climb the Sierra Nevada foothills to the 8,573 foot Carson Pass.
 It then descends into the historic mining region around Carson City, Nevada.

 People watchers will enjoy a casino visit in Carson City, assuming you don't plan to finance your trip there.
 Here the route joins U.S. Highway 50 into Fallon, where the challenging part really begins.
 A dozen climbs await the rider on "The Loneliest Road in America" as it traverses the roller-coaster range and basin country paralleling the route of the famous Pony Express.
 Nevadans are noted for their self-reliance, hospitality (as long as you are not a federal employee), and whimsical sense of humor as evidenced by such unique attractions as the "Post Impressionist " (fence post) art between Baker and Lehman Cave in Great Basin National Park.